laravel/docs/upgrade.md

 ### Form & HTML Helpers

-The Form & HTML package has been moved to `"laravelcollective/html"`.
-Documentation on the package can be found at [LaravelCollective.com](http://laravelcollective.com/docs/5.0/html).

 If you're using Form or HTML helpers, you will see an error stating `class 'Form' not found` or `class 'Html' not found`.
+The Form and HTML helpers have been deprecated in Laravel 5.0; however, there are community-driven replacements such as those maintained by the [Laravel Collective]([LaravelCollective.com](http://laravelcollective.com/docs/5.0/html).

-To fix this, add `"laravelcollective/html": "~5.0"` to your `composer.json` file's `require` section.
+For example, you may add `"laravelcollective/html": "~5.0"` to your `composer.json` file's `require` section.

 You'll also need to add the Form and HTML facades and service provider.
-Edit `config/app.php`, and add this line to the 'providers' array:
+Edit `config/app.php` and add this line to the 'providers' array:

     'Collective\Html\HtmlServiceProvider',

 Next, add these lines to the 'aliases' array:

     'Form' => 'Collective\Html\FormFacade',
     'Html' => 'Collective\Html\HtmlFacade',

 ### CacheManager